sirthias/borer/README.md

 However, as long as you don't use the `Reader` and `Writer` APIs to directly write low-level data primitives (like Arrays and Maps), but simply construct your (de)serialization logic from the _BORER_'s built-in Encoders and Decoders, your application should be able to support both [CBOR] and [JSON] at the same time without any special casing.

+## When (not) to use _BORER_ for JSON

+Since _BORER_ treats JSON as a binary format and reads/writes from/to raw bytes it isn't optimized for reading from `String` input.
+(Strings have to first be UTF-8 encoded in order to be readable by _BORER_.)
+So, if you need to frequently consume `String` input other [JSON] libraries will likely perform better.
+Also, if you need to manipulate the JSON structures in any way between (de)serializing from/to the wire and from/to your data model then _BORER_ will not help you and a DOM/AST-based JSON solution (like [Circe]) will likely be the better choice.

+However, if all you need is an efficient way to convert raw network- or disk-bytes holding UTF-8 encoded JSON to and from your data model types, with no (or few) dependencies and maybe even with the option to target [CBOR] with no additional work required from your side, then _BORER_ should be a good choice.

 Document Object Model (DOM)